2018 Russia–United States summit: Controversial remarks

 During an interview on the eve of the summit with CBS News, Trump was asked who America's biggest foe is.
 He said Russia is "a foe in certain aspects" and called the European Union the biggest trade foe of the United States.
 Trump tweeted on the morning of the summit that the relationship between Russia and the U.S. has "never been worse".
-He blamed this on "foolishness and stupidity" on the part of the U.S., and referenced the ongoing Special Counsel investigation into Russian interference in the 2016 elections, calling it a "witchhunt".
+He blamed this on "foolishness and stupidity" on the part of the U.S., and referenced the ongoing Special Counsel investigation into Russian interference in the 2016 elections, calling it a "witch hunt".
 The Russian Ministry of Foreign Affairs retweeted Trump's message, adding "We agree".
 Trump also indicated his inclination to accept Putin's denial of Russian interference, saying "President Putin says it's not Russia.
 I don't see any reason why it would be."

 Demonstrations

 According to the Finnish Broadcasting Company Yle, more than 10 demonstrations were planned for the summit.
 On Sunday 15 July, about 2,500 protesters gathered for the "Helsinki Calling" pro-human rights demonstration at the Helsinki Senate Square.
 Simultaneously, the youth section of the nationalist Finns Party staged a pro-Trump rally.
 The "Welcome Trump" event gathered a crowd of 50 people including Finns Party youth and Soldiers of Odin members.

 More demonstrations were planned for Monday 16 July, including the "Stop Putin" and "Helsinki against Trump and Putin" rallies and protests for women's rights, Afghanistan and against Russophobia.
 The youth section of the right-wing National Coalition Party said they would hold a demonstration against President Trump's trade policy and Russia's annexation of Crimea.

+On the day of the summit, large crowds gathered in Helsinki city center to see the heads of states proceeding to and out of the presidential palace in their vehicles.